 React: Really, I think the title of a book I read more than a decade back best summarizes my opinion on this entire debate.
 That title is Adventures In Missing The Point.
 If I remember correct, that book has absolutely nothing to do with the one, two, or three Isaiahs debate or even any similar issues.
 It does, however, so perfectly describe what has happened when this issue gets brought to the forefront.
 First of all, this prophesy and/or historical event is proof that God can work through even the wickedest of rulers to accomplish his purposes.
 Even though he is called in the Bible God’s anointed shepherd the historical Cyrus was a Machiavellian expansionist who cared little for the true God but allowed the Jews to return only for reasons of stability so that he could focus his attention on his wars elsewhere.

-Not only does this event teach that God can work through evil kings (be they named Cyrus, Trump, Clinton, or even Erdogan), but even more He is the author of reconciliation.
+Not only does this event teach that God can work through evil kings (be they named Cyrus, Trump, Clinton, Erdoğan, or… ), but even more He is the author of reconciliation.
 He did not forget His people.
 He did not leave them to suffer in their well deserved punishment.
 No, He remembered Israel and brought them back home.
 No matter how bad you or I might have been in our past, we don’t come close to the Hebrew people at the times of Manasseh or the last three kings.
 If His grace is sufficient for them, it certainly covers the greatest of our sins.
 God is the God of second chances and that is what the story of Cyrus is really all about.